-In recognition that "the criminal history score is unlikely to take into account all the variations in the seriousness of criminal history that may occur," §4A1.3 provides for both upward and downward departures based on the inadequacy of the otherwise applicable criminal history category.
+In recognition that "the criminal history score is unlikely to take into account all the variations in the seriousness of criminal history that may occur," 27 §4A1.3 provides for both upward and downward departures based on the inadequacy of the otherwise applicable criminal history category.
+28

-i.
-Upward Departures:
+1. Upward Departures

-An upward departure may be warranted "[i]f reliable information indicates that the defendant's criminal history category substantially under-represents the seriousness of the defendant's criminal history or the likelihood that the defendant will commit other crimes."
+An upward departure may be warranted "[i]f reliable information indicates that the defendant's criminal history category substantially under-represents the seriousness of the